sagor1155/interview-preparation/docs/database/database.md

 - **Use case:** enforce data integrity, auditing, logging, data transformation/cleaning/validation, enforcing security etc.

 ## Transactions
+- Transactions are sequences of one or more SQL operations treated as a single unit of work.
+- They ensure data integrity and consistency by adhering to ACID properties (Atomicity, Consistency, Isolation, Durability).

 ### Explain transactions and how to implement it in MySQL?
 Transactions in databases are a fundamental concept that ensures data integrity and consistency by grouping one or more database operations into a single logical unit of work.